 Feb.
 15, Mar.
 15, Apr.
 19, May 17, Jun.
 21,

 Jul.
 19, Aug.
 16, Sep.
 20, Oct.
 18, Nov.
 15, Dec.
 20

 DBE Policy Statement

-The Westmoreland County Transit Authority has established a Disadvantaged Business Enterprise (DBE) Program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
-The Westmoreland County Transit Authority has received Federal financial assistance from the Department of Transportation, and as a condition of receiving this assistance, the Westmoreland County Transit Authority has signed an assurance that it will comply with 49 CFR Part 26.
+The Westmoreland County Transit Authority (WCTA) has established a Disadvantaged Business Enterprise (DBE) program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
+The WCTA has received Federal financial assistance from the Department of Transportation, and as a condition of receiving this assistance, the WCTA has signed an assurance that it will comply with 49 CFR Part 26.